-Upon receiving a complaint, the Title IX Coordinator will provide information to the reporting individual on the availability of supportive measures, the right to file a formal complaint and how to file such a complaint.
+Upon receiving a complaint, the Title IX Coordinator will provide information to the Complainant on the availability of supportive measures, the right to file a formal complaint, and how to file such a complaint.

-The Office of Student Life reviews all reports of Sexual Harassment under this policy under the direction of the Title IX Coordinator or designee for an initial assessment of the reported information.
-Available resolution options will be guided by the availability of information and evidence suggesting that a policy violation may have occurred; the university's obligation to investigate and provide appropriate remedies to eliminate, prevent and address the effects of the prohibited conduct; and the availability or desire of the Complainant to participate in an investigation or other resolution.
+The Title IX Coordinator or designee reviews all reports of sexual harassment under this policy for an initial assessment of the reported information.
+Available resolution options will be guided by the availability of information and evidence suggesting that a policy violation may have occurred, the University's obligation to investigate and provide appropriate remedies to eliminate, prevent, and address the effects of the prohibited conduct, and the availability or desire of the Complainant to participate in an investigation or other resolution.
 Upon completion of an initial assessment, the Title IX Coordinator or designee will determine the available options for resolution and will communicate these options to the parties.

-If the reporting individual (or the university) elects to file a formal complaint, the Title IX Coordinator will provide written notice to the Respondent within ten days including:
+If the reporting individual (or the University) elects to file a formal complaint, the Title IX Coordinator will provide written notice to the Respondent within ten (10) days including:

-- The actual allegations of facts that constitute Sexual Harassment and any evidence that supports this. - That there is a presumption of innocence in their favor. - That all parties are entitled to an advisor of their choice. - That all parties can inspect and review evidence. - Information regarding any code of conduct provisions that prohibit false statements made in bad faith.
+- The actual allegations of facts that constitute sexual harassment and any evidence that supports this; - That there is a presumption of innocence in their favor; - That all parties are entitled to an advisor of their choice; - That all parties can inspect and review evidence; and, - Information regarding any code of conduct provisions that prohibit false statements made in bad faith.